Savate: Cultural references

+The 1959 book Starship Troopers mentions the character Captain Frankel practicing savate.

-In "Dr. Wells is Missing", a 1974 episode of The Six Million Dollar Man a savate master named Pierre fights with Steve Austin, using the original kicks-only style of the art.
+In "Dr. Wells is Missing", a 1974 episode of The Six Million Dollar Man, a savate master named Pierre fights with Steve Austin, using the original kicks-only style of the art.

 In Marvel Comics, the criminal mercenary Batroc the Leaper, an adversary of Captain America and mentor of Gwen Poole, is a master of savate, training the latter.
 The X-Men character Gambit is trained in savate.

-In the issue Flight 714 of The Adventures of Tintin, Professor Calculus states that he used to be proficient in savate in his younger years.
+In the issue "Flight 714" of The Adventures of Tintin, Professor Calculus states that he used to be proficient in savate in his younger years.
 However, when attempting a kick, he ends up falling terribly, prompting stunned reactions from the onlookers.
 Dazed, Calculus remarks that he is out of practice.
-In The Black Island, Tintin himself kicks a villain and calls it a savate move.
+In "The Black Island", Tintin himself kicks a villain and calls it a savate move.

 In the 1967 novel Logan's Run, protagonist Logan 3 often uses savate kicks for self-defense.

 In DC Comics, the character Nightwing is a martial arts expert whose many skills include savate.

-In the Japanese manga series Medaka Box Zenkichi Hitoyoshi is a master of savate, and emphasizes its Open Handed Style Techniques with his "Altered God Mode: Model Zenkichi" which makes his hands as sharp as blades.
+In the Japanese manga series Medaka Box, Zenkichi Hitoyoshi is a master of savate, and emphasizes its Open Handed Style Techniques with his "Altered God Mode: Model Zenkichi" which makes his hands as sharp as blades.

 In the manga series Kengan Omega, Nicholas Le Banner uses a martial art he calls 'Sahate', created by incorporating techniques from Fencing, Savate, and Karate.

 In the manga series One Piece, Sanji uses a martial art consisting exclusively of precise kicks using the toe or heel called the "Black Leg" style.
 While not textually based on savate, individual techniques have names in French, and the character's other interests draw from mainstream French culture (such as cuisine and wine).

 Ash Crimson from The King of Fighters fights in a basic savate style that uses his own green flames.
 Ash himself is portrayed by SNK as a character with an unknown origin, because his lineage as descendant of Saiki (Those from the Past's leader), but it says too that he was raised by the Blanctorche clan, a French family.

 Remy from Street Fighter III: 3rd Strike uses savate in a majority of his kick normals, combined with charge command specials reminiscent of Guile and Charlie Nash.
 His kick normals have a long reach but are slow and punishable, placing him low among competitive 3rd Strike tier lists.

 John Crawley from Art of Fighting and The King of Fighters uses savate in his martial arts style.

 In the Tekken series, Brazilian character Katarina Alves uses savate as her fighting syle.

-In the mid to late 1980s, WWF commentator Gorilla Monsoon would often refer to the reverse kicks thrown by the French-Canadian Rougeau Brothers as "savate kicks."
+In the mid- to late 1980s, WWF commentator Gorilla Monsoon would often refer to the reverse kicks thrown by the French-Canadian Rougeau Brothers as "savate kicks."